 Player: Blair Nunamaker won his first World Championship in 1929, pitching 69.5% ringers, and losing just one game.
-He held the title until his third place finish in 1933, behind C.C.
+He held the title until his third-place finish in 1933, behind C.C.
 Davis and Ted Allen.
 Blair placed 11th in the 1923 World Tournament, 7th in 1925, 4th in 1926, and 3rd in 1927 and 1928.
 He was Ohio State Champion four straight years from 1933 through 1936.
-During his reign as champion, Blair traveled coast to coast giving exhibition and playing in open tournaments and was a popular, well liked individual who did much to stimulate interest in the game.
-Blair died in June of 1944 in Florida after a lengthy illness of TB.
+During his reign as Champion, Blair traveled coast to coast giving exhibition and playing in open tournaments and was a popular, well-liked individual who did much to stimulate interest in the game.
+Blair died in June of 1944.